ajschumacher/ajschumacher.github.io/20170705-word_vectors_and_sat_analogies/index.md

 Littman and Turney [used](http://cogprints.org/4518/1/NRC-48273.pdf) a vector-based approach on their dataset back in 2005.
 They achieved 47% accuracy (state of the art at the time) which is a nice benchmark.

 They made vectors for each word pair using web data.
-To get a value for "banal : originality" they would search [AltaVista](https://en.wikipedia.org/wiki/AltaVista) for "banal and not originality" and take the log of the number of hits.
+To get one value for "banal : originality" they would search [AltaVista](https://en.wikipedia.org/wiki/AltaVista) for "banal and not originality" and take the log of the number of hits.
 With a list of 64 connectives they made vectors with 128 components.

 I'm using [GloVe](https://nlp.stanford.edu/projects/glove/) and word2vec word vectors that are per-word and based on various text corpora directly.
 Since the vectors are not specific to particular pairings, they may at a relative disadvantage for the SAT task.
 To get a vector for a word pair, I just subtract.